ebonnecab/ML_translator/README.md

 The content of this project itself and the source code used to format and display that content are both licensed under the MIT license.

 ---

-`TODO`: **Replace my name and in-line professional media account below with your own relevant info!**

 <p align="center">This project is constructed and maintained by <strong><a href="https://makeschool.com/portfolio/EbonneCabarrus">Ebonne Cabarrus</a></strong>.
 </p>